IBM/slack-wrench/packages/blocks/README.md

 This package helps abstract away some of the specifics, and deduplicate some of the repetitive code needed to create blocks being sent to Slack.

+TODO: document updates to the way slack block limitations work for dynamic content

 ## Install

 ```bash